Manage Intelligent Capture

 Step 9

-In the slide-in pane, depending on the Visibility and Control of Configurations settings, choose an available option:
+Depending on Visibility and Control of Configurations settings, you can either:

 Step 10